zodern/nginx-proxy-swarm-upstream/README.md

   zodern/nginx-proxy-swarm-upstream
 ```

-This image doesn't watch docker events yet, so the container needs to be restarted whenever a service is added or removed.
-Also, only the `dnsrr` endpoint mode is currently supported.
+Only the `dnsrr` endpoint mode is currently supported.

 Sticky sessions are enabled, and use `ip_hash`.